-Independent School District 2687, serving the communities of Winsted, Waverly, and Howard Lake, is dedicated to providing the best possible education for its youth.
-With that commitment, we strive for quality and opportunity for each student in every offering and activity of the school.
+Independent School District 2687, serving the communities of Winsted, Waverly, and Howard Lake, is dedicated to providing a high quality education for its youth.
+With that commitment, we strive for excellence and opportunity for each student in every offering and activity of the school district.

-The school district comprises an area of about 115 square miles, primarily in Wright County, with a portion located in McLeod County, and a small portion in Carver County.
-District 2687’s high school for grades 9-12, is located between Howard Lake and Winsted on Wright County Road 6.
+The district comprises an area of about 115 square miles, primarily in Wright County, with a portion located in McLeod County, and a small portion in Carver County.
+District 2687’s 9-12 high school and 5-8 middle school are located between Howard Lake and Winsted on Wright County Road 6.
 The k-4 elementary and preschool facilities are located in Waverly and Winsted.
-School Age Care (SAC) is offered in the elementary buildings.

-In 2012, Humphrey Elementary received the National Blue Ribbon Award from the US Department of Education.
-Winsted Elementary was recognized as a Minnesota School of Excellence in 2014 and as a Reward School by the State of Minnesota.
+Both Humphrey Elementary (2012) and Winsted Elementary (2014) received the National Blue Ribbon Award from the US Department of Education.
+Winsted Elementary was also recognized as a Minnesota School of Excellence in 2014 and as a Reward School by the Minnesota Department of Education in 2015.

-These are some of the highlights of our district:
+Some of the highlights of our district are:

-• Small class sizes and an environment that fosters good teacher-student relationships and allows for individualized attention to students.
-Due to small class sizes, there is an opportunity for all students to participate in activities, too.
-This allows children to mix with other community members, connecting with long-lasting friendships.
-Teachers and staff are kind and caring to make kids feel protected and safe as they learn.
+• Small class sizes and an environment that fosters good teacher-student-parent relationships and allows for individualized attention to students.
+Small class sizes help create an opportunity for all students to participate in activities, too.
+This allows children to work with other community members, connecting and making long-lasting friendships.
+Teachers and staff are kind and caring, so kids feel protected and safe as they learn.
 Safe and convenient bus transportation is provided to all resident students and some non-resident students.

-• Excellent music program including annual elementary musicals.
-Middle and high school students can continue in music, through band, choir, jazz and pep band, marching band, and individual band lessons.
-Top honors have been won by large groups, ensembles, and soloists.
+• Excellent music program, including annual elementary musicals.
+Middle and high school students may continue in music, through band, choir, jazz and pep band, marching band, and individual band lessons.
+Top honors won by large groups, ensembles, and soloists each year.

 • A strong Early Childhood Family Education (ECFE) program, offering school-year and summer activities that are fun and educational, and services such as early childhood screening, parent and child activities, parenting information, and new baby welcome packets.

-• Preschool for 3- to 5-year-olds, located at Humphrey Elementary in Waverly and at Winsted Elementary is educational, nurturing, and fun.
-The curriculum has a focused approach on learning, and a strong emphasis on literacy skills.
-Transportation provided; limited scholarships available.
+• Preschool for 3- to 5-year-olds located at Humphrey Elementary in Waverly and at Winsted Elementary; educational, nurturing, and fun.
+Curriculum with a focused approach on learning, and a strong emphasis on literacy skills.
+Transportation provided; scholarships available.

-• School Age Care (SAC) is available for students grades k-6 before and after school and on non-school days, located at both elementary schools and sponsored by Community Ed, provides homework assistance, fun activities, and is convenient for busy families.
+• School Age Care (SAC) available for students grades k-6 before and after school and some non-school days, located at the new middle school through community education.
+Provides homework assistance, fun activities, and is convenient for busy families.
 Transportation available to and from all schools in our district.

-• Community Education activities, education, recreation, and special events for birth-5, youth k-12, and adults.
+• Community education activities, education, recreation, and special events for birth to age 5, youth k-12, and adults.

-• Adult volunteer program parents and community members volunteer in the classroom, help with school activities, and work on projects in their homes.
+• Adult volunteer program for parents and community members to volunteer in the classroom, help with school activities, and work on projects in their homes.

-• Strong middle school, grades 5-8, that provides a supportive, transitional environment in which students can achieve their full potential through a variety of exploratory opportunities.
-An enriching advisory program is also offered to meet student’s needs.
+• Strong middle school, grades 5-8, that provides a supportive transitional environment in which students can achieve their full potential through a variety of exploratory opportunities.
+Also an enriching advisory program to meet student’s needs.
 New middle school facility provides a quality educational setting, and Smartboard and Chromebook technology is used in all classrooms.

-• Advanced Placement (AP) courses and College In the School-agriculture class are available in the high school, as well as technical college-credit courses which are available through our partnership with Wright Technical Center.
+• Wide variety of Advanced Placement (AP) courses and College In the School courses in agriculture and mathematics are available in the high school, as well as tech college credit courses that are available through our partnership with Wright Tech Center.

-• High school offers a nationally recognized FFA program that includes consistent state and national award winners.
+• High school offers a nationally-recognized FFA program that includes consistent state and national award winners.
 HLWW FFA was named the premier chapter of Minnesota in 2007.
-A greenhouse was added in 2010, as well as a farm-to-school grant recipient.
+In 2010 a greenhouse was added and the program received a farm to school grant.

-• An Alternative Learning Program (ALP) was formed for students in grades nine-12 to help them reach graduation standards and achieve credits using an online curriculum and is housed at the Meeker and Wright Special Education Cooperative (MAWSECO) center in Howard Lake.
+• An alternative learning program (ALP) was formed for students in grades 9-12 to help them reach graduation standards and achieve credits using an online curriculum and is housed at the Meeker and Wright Special Education Cooperative (MAWSECO) center in Howard Lake.

 • Boys’ and girls’ sports teams that encourage participation and achieve success.
 Middle school sports that focus on fundamentals and skill-building; high school athletics include baseball, basketball, wrestling, golf, track and field, volleyball, gymnastics, football, cross country, and softball.
 There is an opportunity for all kids to participate.

-• High school extracurricular activities that meet a wide range of interests, including Knowledge Bowl; Student Council; National Honor Society Chapter; Drama; Yearbook Committee; Letter Club, etc. Outstanding Drama Department; annual musical production; frequent state honor-winners in one-act competition, including highest honors.
+• High school extracurricular activities that meet a wide range of interests, including Knowledge Bowl; student council; National Honor Society; speech; clay target; drama; yearbook; Letter Club, etc. Outstanding drama department; annual musical production; frequent state honor-winners in one act competition including highest honors.

-• Generous, supportive community that has awarded over $31,000 (2011-12) in local scholarships to graduating HLWW seniors each year.
+• Generous, supportive community that awarded more than $35,000 in local scholarships to graduating HLWW seniors in 2014-15.

 • Our schools have financial strength to further improve the learning environment.
-New and remodeled facilities greeted families beginning in the spring of 2008, as we moved into a new nine-12 high school and remodeled elementary schools.
-In the fall of 2009, through much community support, the local levy was renewed for a period of 10 years.
+New and remodeled facilities exist throughout the school district; elementary schools (2007), high school (2008), middle school (2015) and special education cooperative center (2015).
+In 2009 and 2011, through much community support, the local levies were renewed for a period of 10 years.